Studio Art Foundations

 The Foundations program is when the technical and conceptual skills needed for students success are provided.
 Besides the required coursework, students become aware of the possibilities within art and design making and the various emphasis areas within the Studio Art program.
 The solid, four-course program, is an essential framework as students decide on their emphasis in the end of their first-year.

 Explores the theories and concepts of two-dimensional art forms.
-Basic visual design principles, their application, comparison of contemporary and historical examples are presented through lectures and slides and applied to studio problems.
+Basic visual design principles and color theory are presented and analyzed through contemporary and historical examples and applied to studio problems.
 Offered fall and winter semesters.

 Credits: 3